 Our business would be adversely affected if the services of Daniel B. O'Brien ceased to be available to us since we currently do not have any other employee with an equivalent level of expertise in and knowledge of our industry.
 If Mr. O'Brien no longer served as our President and Chief Executive Officer, we would have to recruit one or more new executives, with no real assurance that we would be able to engage a replacement executive with the required skills on satisfactory terms.
 The market for skilled employees is highly competitive, especially for employees in the fields in which we operate.
-While our compensation programs are intended to attract and retain qualified employees, there can be no assurance that we will be able to retain the services of all our key employees or a sufficient number to execute our plans, nor can there be any assurances that we will be able to continue to attract new employees as required.
+While our compensation programs are intended to attract and retain qualified employees, there can be no assurance that we will be able to continue to attract new employees as required.